MathieuNls/bianca/bianca.md

 ### Annotations by Excilys (F$_1$-measure = 3.13%)

 The last project we analysed manually is Annotations by Excilys.
 Very much like Openhab by Openhab, it provides a very particular set of features, which consist of Java annotations for Android projects.
 We do not have any other project  related to Java annotations or the Android ecosystem at large.
-This was caused BIANCA to performs poorl.
+This was caused BIANCA to performs poorly.

+Our interpretation of the manual analysis of the best and worst performing projects is that BIANCA performs best when the computed repository clusters contains at least one other project that is similar in terms of features, domain or intent in addition to the dependencies betweenness.

 # Threats to validity {#sec:threats}